pythoro/npsolve/README.md

 certain parameters in the `get_pos` and `get_force` methods.

-They each have a method we've called 'step', which will be called by the Package.
+They each have a method we've called 'step', which will be called by the system.
 Whatever their name, these methods must accept three (or more) parameters, `state`, `t`, and `log`.
-These are passed in by the Package at each time step.
+These are passed in by the system at each time step.

 - state (dict): A dictionary that contains the current values for all state